How to Migrate from WordPress.com to WordPress.org: Step by Step Guide to move your Website (2019)

 As a beginner, if you start with WordPress.com – it’s fine as it provides you free hosting and ease of use.
 But in long run, you would prefer your own online branding with your domain name.
 Secondly, you have to pay a huge sum to access themes & third-party plugins with WordPress.com.
 If you really want to express yourself, to be in full control of your site and grow your business, you need to migrate from WordPress.com to WordPress.org.

 Now the question arises, how to migrate from WordPress.com to WordPress.org without losing any search traffic?
-The solution is here, follow the below-given step by step guide on WordPress.com to WordPress.org migration.
+The solution is here at Templatetoaster website maker, follow the below-given step by step guide on WordPress.com to WordPress.org migration.

 Step by Step Guide on How to migrate from WordPress.com to WordPress.org

 If you have any confusion about terminology, you can have a look at the article WordPress.org vs WordPress.com before migrating.
-This article deals purely with the WordPress.com to WordPress.org migration while assuming that you have already purchased a WordPress Web Hosting.
+Here at Templatetoaster WordPress theme builder, this article deals purely with the WordPress.com to WordPress.org migration while assuming that you have already purchased a WordPress Web Hosting.

 The main concerns of a user are the safe data migration and SEO while migrating.
 So, the major steps involved in migration are as follows:

 - Exporting your WordPress.com blog.

 - Setting Permalinks.